 - Gender – Women are more likely to experience dry eye.
 Because of hormone changes.

-- Environmental conditions – Exposure to wind, smoke and dry climates can greatly increase tear evaporation, causing dry eye symptoms.
-Prolonged computer use can also take it’s toll on the eyes, as people often blink muss less when staring at a screen.
+- Environmental conditions – Exposure to wind, smoke, and dry climates can greatly increase tear evaporation, causing dry eye symptoms.
+Prolonged computer use can also take a toll on the eyes, as people often blink muss less when staring at a screen.